Blog 3: How and why has family life changed over the past century in the UK?

 - Adoption law – the Adoption and Children Act 2002 allows either a single person or a couple, including same-sex, to apply to adopt a child in England and Wales.
 Supporters stressed that adoption is about providing children with a stable family environment.
 Opponents raised doubts over the stability of relationships outside marriage, and the effects of having same-sex parents on the child’s welfare.

 - Religious values – research suggests that church attendance has experienced a decline of approximately 60 per cent since 1985.
 This impacts family life, eg the increase in divorce, cohabitation, sex outside marriage, and the decrease in the number of people who see marriage as a something sacred and important in a religious sense.

-READ MORE ABOUT THIS INTERESTING ARTICLE THAT SHOWS A RESEARCH ABOUT THE CHANGES IN THE FAMILIES IN THE US SOCIETY .
+READ MORE ABOUT THIS ARTICLES THAT SHOW A RESEARCH ABOUT THE CHANGES IN THE FAMILIES IN THE US SOCIETY .
 CLICK ON THE LINK BELOW:

 THEN, ANSWER THE FOLLOWING QUESTIONS:

 1 Do you think society has changed in the way it views the family or whether it considers strong family ties important?
 Explain your answer.
 2 Do you think only children have different personalities than kids with siblings?
 Give an example.
 3 Would you like for stay-at-home dads to become more common in the future?
 Why?
 Or Why not?
 WRITE YOUR COMMENTS!!